APPLIED PHYSICAL CHEMISTRY

 Unified transport theory.
 Unified model for gases.
 Transport phenomena in liquids.

-Viscosity and measurements of viscosity (elements of rheology)
+Viscosity and measurements of viscosity (elements of rheology).
+Pure liquids, mixtures and solutions of polymers.

 Equations for fluid motion.
-Viscous fluids: energy dissipation.
+Motion regimes.
+Dimensional analysis.
 Motion of fluids in pipes.
-The Reynolds experiment.
-Dimensional analysis.
-Buckingham Theorem.
-Theory of similitude.
+Motion of fluids through porous masses.
 Filtration.
 Fluidization.

 Diffusion.
-Generalized continuity equation.
 First and second Fick’s law.
 Applications.
-Non-steady diffusion.
+Heterogeneous catalysis.
+External diffusion.
+Internal diffusion.
+Catalyst effectiveness.

 L. Forni, I. Rossetti, Fenomeni di trasporto, Ed.
 Cortina MI, 2009.